MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 1. `counter` isn't stored in a static reference / global variable, but created as a local variable.

    - Soo... where is it stored??
 In the browser DOM! `Button::new` creates immediately a new DOM node and our `counter` is passed into its `on_press` handler.
-It's possible because the `root` function is invoked only once to build the app / create DOM.
+It's possible because the `root` function is invoked only once to build the app / create the DOM.

 1. `counter`'s `Mutable` is wrapped in `Rc`.
    - We need to pass the same `counter` into two `on_press` handlers.
-Otherwise it wouldn't be necessary.
+Otherwise `Rc` wouldn't be necessary.

 1. There is a `clone!` macro.
-   - Yeah, it's just an alias for `enc!` macro in the [enclose](https://crates.io/crates/enclose) crate.
+   - It's just an alias for `enc!` macro in the [enclose](https://crates.io/crates/enclose) crate.
 I hope Rust will support cloning into closures natively.
    - The `clone!` macro is active when the Zoon's feature flag `clone` is enabled.

 1. `counter().update(|counter| counter - 1)` has been replaced with `*counter.lock_mut() += step`.

    - You probably wouldn't find the method `update` in `futures-signals` docs - there are traits like `MutableExt` in the Zoon with such helpers.

    - Be careful with `lock_*` methods.
 There are cases where it's a bit hard to predict in Rust when the lock is unlocked / dropped (you'll find an example in the next chapter).
 Also `futures-signals` crate currently uses `std::sync::RwLock` under the hood that doesn't output a nice error message to the console (especially in Firefox) so it may be hard to track the problem of trying to lock already locked `Mutable`.
-(I was talking about it with the `futures-signals` author, it should be less confusing in the future.)
+(I was talking about it with the `futures-signals`'s author, it should be less confusing in the future.)

 --